pac-71/REWSweepViewer/README.md

 Right click the shortcut to access properties to change
 - the "start in" location to where you store your REW text files.
-- "run:" optin to minimized (to minimised the console screen)
+- "run:" optin to minimized (to minimised the console screen).

 ## Make Script Executable (works on non python machines)
 1. Install pyinstaller via pip